yfchen123/Airline-Satisfaction-Analysis/README.md

 - Outlier detection does not provide meaningful outliers/noise for removal.
 The data may have already been precprocessed and cleaned.

 - We are able to classify customers, very accurately, as either satisfied or neutral/disatisfied based on the collection of their responses.
 This could help companies determine what exact areas they need to improve in, business-wise, to improve their customer retention.

+- Feature selection and hyperparameter tuning prove to show little to no improvement in the already excellent classification score.
+This further reinforces the idea that perhaps our dataset was carefully cleaned and prepared for a classification model.

 - Clustering may not be the best option for this dataset.
 It appears to have already been cleaned, and that could have impacted the variance of the data to the point where relationships cannot be infered properly.
 Furthermore, of the remaning features and objects, there exist numerous correlations that further obsucre the data by contributing to overlapping clusters.
 However, our data does show that, loyal business class flyers are typically very satisfied with their experience, and loyal economy fliers, although majority not satisfied, will continue to be loyal customers (due to unknown factors).